Tutorial - Getting Started with PCB Design

 - Open the Schematic - Default Primitives page of the dialog and enable the Permanent option (on the right hand side of the dialog).
 Click OK to close the dialog.

-To manage the thousands of schematic symbols included with Altium Designer, the Schematic Editor includes powerful library searching capabilities.
+To manage the thousands of components and models that are available, the Schematic Editor includes powerful library searching capabilities.
 Although the components we require are in the default installed libraries, it is useful to know how to search through all libraries to find components.
 Work through the following steps to locate and add the libraries you will need for the tutorial circuit.

 First we will search for the transistors, both of which are type 2N3904.

 - If it is not visible, display the Libraries panel.
-The easiest way to do that is to click the System button down the bottom right of Altium Designer, then select Libraries from the menu that appears.
+The easiest way to do that is to click the System button down the bottom right of the software, then select Libraries from the menu that appears.
 Refer to the Working with Panels article to learn more about configuring and controlling panels.

 - Press the Search button in the Libraries panel (or select Tools » Find Component) to open the Libraries Search dialog.